 The part of me that rebels against the meaning of the words is the same part of me that finds value in taking an honest inventory of my past, tracing back to the roots, and playing archeologist by excavating all the “whos, whats, whens, wheres, whys, and hows.”
-These “excavations” have—in many ways—enabled me to make sense of my present existence.
+These “excavations” have, in many ways, enabled me to make sense of my present existence.
 They have led me to discover deeper parts of my faith and strengthened my relationship with others and myself.
-Hence, it could be said that a lot of my energy has been typically devoted to “fighting the old.”
+Hence, it could be said that much of my energy has typically been devoted to “fighting the old.”

-But first, you need to figure out what it is you want to build in order to experience the changes you’re chasing.
+But first, you need to figure out what you want to build to experience the changes you’re chasing.

 Reversing Negative Self-Talk

 I’ve written before about my relationship with the “bully voice” who is the inner critic that wags her finger and attempts to be the perpetual killjoy of any sparkly new endeavor or adventure that comes my way.
-We all house a critic voice that rises up in any number of ways and at various times; sometimes the voice is speaking common sense and telling us to reel in some restraint.
-But other times, the “bully voice” can go rogue and that’s when negative self-talk becomes habitual—often without us being fully aware of it.
+We all house a critical voice that rises up in different ways and at various times.
+Sometimes the voice speaks common sense and tells us to reel in some restraint.
+But other times, the “bully voice” can go rogue, and that’s when negative self-talk becomes habitual—often without us being fully aware of what’s happening.

-The drive to feed myself positive words stems from what research and experience are teaching me.
+The drive to feed myself positive words stems from what research and experience teach me.
 If you’re a geek like me, you may be fascinated with the plastic, ever-changing nature of our brains, and how our thoughts and words create new neural pathways.
-In other words, the way we speak to ourselves affects us not only at the emotional level but at a physiological level too.
+In other words, how we speak to ourselves affects us not only at the emotional level but also at the physiological level.
 The more we feed ourselves healthy, life-affirming words, the more our brains change for the better and we see ourselves more clearly in the way our Creator does.

 With that said, recognizing and reversing negative self-talk is high on my list of new habits this year.